jimm/blister/README.md

 # To Do

+- Triggers and messages can take either lists of messages or functions
+- Fix examples/example.exs format
 - Better names for IO, at least in config files
 - App needs to accept file name to read on start
 - Curses GUI